ExtraMediumDev/SPY-Prediction-using-LSTM-Neural-Network/README.md

 Helped my friend's research at New York University to gather 3 years worth of minute-by-minute data on the SPDR S&P 500 ETF Trust, code has many manual calls due to API limits

+I learned how to do this from this article: https://medium.com/@dmytrosazonov/how-to-predict-stock-market-using-google-tensorflow-and-lstm-neural-network-81ccc41a22a8

 Data starts on March 22, 2023 and ends on Feburary 29, 2024

 Link to csv file: https://drive.google.com/file/d/1DE0GOk1oDgjyS-VnlnS7PRX4zwW0UDFW/view?usp=sharing